oak-hu/oak-hu.github.io/writing/causation.md

 I take for granted that we can judge, at least somewhat reliably, whether one thing causes another, and whether many counterfactual conditionals are true or false.
 In particular, if some position conflicts with our judgments, we are owed (and will be satisfied with) an explanation for why those judgments are wrong.
 I’ll avoid taking a stance on whether causation can be analyzed, but I’ll defend the toy analysis of counterfactual conditionals given in (2).

-## Against causal analyses of counterfactuals
+## I. Against causal analyses of counterfactuals

 First, I defend the account (2) of counterfactual conditionals, following Williamson (2020).
 I take it that counterfactual conditionals are expressions of the general form ‘if it were that *X*, then it would be that *Y*’, such as: